Matthew Mallam

 Stanley OliverLabrador Director

-Stanley Oliver was born and raised in Labrador, his father is from the North Coast (Rigolet) and his mother from North West River.
-He has eleven brothers and sisters.
-Stan is an Inuit who is an avid hunter, fisher, and outdoorsman.
-He currently holds the position of Manager with the Labrador Office of Indigenous & Northern Skills Trades.
-He has worked in the Labrador and Atlantic region in the Natural Resources field/industry for over thirty-five (35) years.
-Occupying, several senior management and leadership positions with the Nunatsiavut Government, the Nunatukavut Community Council and the Atlantic First Nations Congress.
-He holds a Diploma from Memorial University as Resource Technician, a Certified Engineering Technician with the NL Association of Engineers and numerous certificates in Indigenous Governance and Administration.
-Stan has been responsible for budgets in excess of five million dollars as well as over 80 personnel.
+Stanley Oliver was born and raised in Labrador, Stan is an Inuit who is an avid hunter, fisher, and outdoorsman.
+He currently holds the position of Manager with Trades NL: Indigenous Skills Trades Office.
+He has worked in the Labrador and Atlantic region in the Natural Resources field/industry for over thirty-five (37) years.
+Occupying, several senior management and leadership positions with the Nunatsiavut Government, the Nunatukavut Community Council, and the Atlantic First Nations Policy Congress.
+He holds a Diploma from Memorial University as Resource Technician, a Certified Engineering Technician with the NL Association of Engineers and holds numerous certificates in Indigenous Governance and Administration.

 Stan’s wide range of education, work experience and local knowledge makes him adaptable to complex working environments.
-His in-depth knowledge of Labrador and Indigenous rights is often requested on the local, provincial, and national level.
-He currently sits on the National Indigenous Advisory Committee for the Canadian Environment Assessment Agency, the Circle of experts of the CEAA, the NL Provincial Wilderness Ecological Advisory Council, Canada Parks & Wilderness Society NL Chapter, Forecast NL and the HV-GB Health Community Advisory Committee.
+His in-depth knowledge of Newfoundland & Labrador Indigenous rights is often requested on the local, provincial, and national level.
+He currently sits on the National Indigenous Advisory Committee for the Canadian Environment Assessment Agency and was a member of the Circle of Experts on Indigenous Rights for CEAA, the NL Provincial Wilderness Ecological Advisory Council, Canada Parks & Wilderness Society NL Chapter, Forecast NL with Memorial University and the HV-GB Health Community Advisory Committee.

 He will tell you his philosophy “is to create free-detailed oriented work environments, that focuses on positive collaborative partnerships with government and business with out loosing sight of grass roots concerns.”